Sustainability

 The Business and Data Analytics area of expertise is designed for students who understand business problems and want to use technology to solve them.
 A strong background in mathematics and applied statistics is required, so that students will be able to analyse large data sets and translate them to support data grounded strategic decisions.
 This area of expertise is common to the Masters programmes in Management, Economics and Finance.

-- Algorithmic governance
+- Algorithmic Governance

 - Network Analytics